-Automotive Comms directs the marketing and communication for Nottingham’s ULEV Experience, funded by Go Ultra Low Nottingham, as part of a consortium of partners including Cenex, the Energy Saving Trust and DriveElectric.
-The aim of the project is to increase the adoption of ultra-low emission vehicles (ULEVs) in Nottingham.
-The ULEV Experience offers awareness-raising events, fleet reviews and ULEV loans to businesses in Nottingham, in order to ensure that people gain the best advice and also experience driving the latest electric vehicles.
+Automotive Comms directed the marketing and communication for Nottingham’s ULEV Experience, funded by Go Ultra Low Nottingham, as part of a consortium of partners including Cenex, the Energy Saving Trust and DriveElectric.
+The aim of the project was to increase the adoption of ultra-low emission vehicles (ULEVs) in Nottingham.
+The ULEV Experience offered awareness-raising events, fleet reviews and ULEV loans to businesses in Nottingham, in order to ensure that people gained the best advice and also experienced driving the latest electric vehicles.

 Automotive Comms was commissioned by the Energy Saving Trust to produce an animated video communicating the benefits of electric vehicles in an engaging way.
 The video has enjoyed over 250,000 views.

 Automotive Comms carries out a wide range of communication work for the Northern Automotive Alliance (NAA).
 This includes the writing and production of the NAA’s monthly e-newsletter, communication support for a wide range of NAA events such as the Annual Awards Dinner, and for other NAA projects such as STRIVE, an AMSCI-funded NAA/Bentley virtual reality design project.

 Automotive Comms designed and developed the website for the £1 billion Advanced Propulsion Centre (APC), and produced the APC video.
 We were selected as the top provider, from many companies, after a tender process assessed by BIS.
-Both the website and the video have had a very positive response from the wider automotive industry.
-Automotive Comms also writes content for the APC, using our experience of many years working in the field of low carbon vehicles.
+Both the website and the video had a very positive response from the wider automotive industry.
+Automotive Comms has also written content for the APC, using our experience of many years working in the field of low carbon vehicles.

-Automotive Comms has carried out the communication for STRIVE, an AMSCI-funded NAA/Bentley virtual reality design project, including designing the identity, website, exhibition stands and production of a video.
+Automotive Comms carried out the communication for STRIVE, an AMSCI-funded NAA/Bentley virtual reality design project, including designing the identity, website, exhibition stands and production of a video.